mallowigi/permify-tmbundle/README.md

 # Perm
 Syntax support for the Perm authorization language.
-This extension adds basic features to help make writing Perm much more pleasant in VSCode, TextMate, IntelliJ IDEA, or any IDE supporting `tmBundle` support.
+This extension adds basic features to help make writing Perm much more pleasant in VSCode, TextMate, JetBrains, or any IDE supporting `tmBundle` support.

 ## Features
 - Syntax highlighting
 - Code snippets

 ## Installation

+### VSCode
 You can install the plugin by searching for Perm extension in the extensions market place.

+### JetBrains

+JetBrains IDEs has _TextMate Bundles_ support through an official plugin.
+To use the textMate Bundle:

+1. Make sure the `TextMate Bundles` plugin is enabled
+2. Download `Permify.tmbundle` from this repository
+3. Go to Settings > TextMate Bundles
+4. Click on the "+" button
+5. Select the tmBundle file
+6. Enjoy

 ## For more information
 * [Permify](http://permify.co)